Neerajgupta12345677/Data-visualization-Dashboards/Readme.md

  -  README.md - Detailed description of Tableau dashboards\
  -  tableau_dashboard.png  - Screenshot of Tableau dashboard\
  -  dashboard.twbx  - Tableau packaged workbook

+## 🚀 How to View Dashboards
+- Navigate to the tool folder (Excel, Power-BI, Tableau).
+- Open the README inside each folder for details and insights.
+- Screenshots are provided for quick viewing.